jasonmccreary/blog-posts/2014-11-30-configure-apache-virtualhost-mac-os-x.md

 **Note**: I use the extension *local*.
 This avoids conflicts with any *real* extensions and serves as a reminder I am developing in my *local* environment.

-**Note**: The `Require all granted` configuration became available in Apache 2.4 which comes with OS X Yosemite.
+**Note**: The `Require all granted` configuration became available in Apache 2.4 which comes with Mac OS X Yosemite.
 If you are running a version of OS X before Yosemite, use the equivalent 2.2 configuration in the [upgrading Apache examples](http://httpd.apache.org/docs/2.4/upgrading.html#run-time).

 The final step is to restart Apache: